joexylu/tandem-quiz-challenge/README.md

 # Tandem Apprentice Code Challenge
 ![ui](/ui.png)

+### `A responsive, single-page web application using JavaScript, React, Hooks, HTML and CSS.`

 A round of trivia has 10 Questions.
 A user can view questions.
 Questions with their multiple choice options display one at a time.
 No repeat questions.
 A user can select only 1 answer out of the 4 possible answers.
 The correct answer must be revealed after a user has submitted their answer A user can see the score they received at the end of the round.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).